 The wood planks hit and seriously injured two cyclists, leading to their hospitalization.
 One cyclist suffered:

 With the surgeries and hospital stays associated with those injuries, as well as rehabilitative care and potential punitive damages, the final costs were projected to be steep.
-More importantly, however, this case illustrates how little it takes for a generally responsible driver to find themselves in a situation where they are legally on the hook for tens or scores of thousands of dollars in damages at the drop of a hat.
+More importantly, however, this case illustrates how little it takes for a generally responsible driver to find themselves in a situation where they are legally on the hook for tens of thousands of dollars in damages at the drop of a hat.
 A single broken or slipped tie-down strap or another innocent mishap can be all that stands between a motorist and bankruptcy.